 The policies and objectives above are assessed against Strategic Environmental Objectives in Chapter 11 of the SEA Environmental Report (ER).
 They are predicted to result in positive/neutral effects with no significant negative effects.
-Chapter 12 of the ER details recommendations on how some aspects of the draft IP could be improved.
-Recommended amendments or additions to the environmental policies and objectives are suggested (Table 12.1) and are reproduced in Part D of this draft IP.
-These recommendations will be taken into account in the finalisation of the IP.
+Chapter 12 of the ER details recommendations on how some aspects of the draft version of the IP could be improved.
+Recommended amendments or additions to the environmental policies and objectives are detailed (Table 12.1) and are reproduced in Part D. These recommendations have been taken into account in the finalisation of the IP.
 Note all policies and objectives have been screened out from the need for Appropriate Assessment (see accompanying Natura Impact Statement, Chapter 5, AA Screening).